Preparing your Hookah

 What to do in case your Hookah is not smoking right

 - Check your bowl.
-The most common things that cause a hookah not to draw properly is a bowl that’s packed too tight.
-Break the molasses and sprinkle it into the bowl till it is full.
-DO NOT fill past the top level of the bowl as you’ll have to compress it when covering it with a foil.
+The most common thing that causes a hookah not to draw properly is a bowl that’s packed too tight.
+Break the molasses and sprinkle it into the bowl until it is full.
+DO NOT fill past the top level of the bowl as you’ll have to compress it when covering it with a piece of foil.

 - Check all gaskets.
-Make sure that everything is fit tightly to make the pipe airtight.
+Make sure that everything fits tightly to make the pipe airtight.
 Snug fits allow for easier air flow.
-Also check to make sure that to gaskets are burnt.
+Also check to make sure that no gaskets are burnt.

 - Check the hoses.
 Test your hose by removing it from the hookah, block one side with your finger, then blow into the other side and make sure it is airtight, no leaks.
 Also check the mouth tip if you re using one, it could be blocked or semi-blocked.